kevin-fang/ml-tutorials/README.md

 ## What is machine learning?
 In the field of machine learning, we want a machine to solve problems without having to explicitly program them to.

 This is accomplished by getting a machine to "learn" a pattern.
-So while we don't explicitly instruct the computer how to solve the problem, we do instruct the computer in how to recognize patterns.
-These are **machine learning algorithms.**
+So while we don't explicitly instruct the computer how to solve the problem, we do instruct the computer in how to recognize patterns using **machine learning algorithms.**

 Most machine learning algorithms have been thoroughly abstracted into black boxes, so to get started, all we need to learn is how to *use* the black boxes, without having to know the specifics of the math.